NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 We will be building 4-layer boards.
 You’ll need to set up Eagle for this.
 Here are the steps:

 1. Select `Edit->Design Rules`
-2. Load `jlcpcb-4layer-5mil-small-cream.dru`.
+2. Load `pcbcart-4layer-5mil-small-cream.dru`.
 Use this DRU file for the rest of the project.

 ### Place the Parts
 The next stage is to place all the parts on board.
 Placing most of the parts is straightforward.
 Here are some things to keep in mind:

 1. The location of some components is more important that others.
 Place these first and use them to guide the overall layout.
 	1. The motor controllers should be close to the motors, so the wires will reach the motor pads.
-	2. The power jumper and reset button should be out from under the propellers, so you don’t injure yourself while trying turn off the quadcopter.
+	2. The reset button and the battery connector should be out from under the propellers, so you don’t injure yourself while trying reset or unplug the quadcopter.
 	3. There needs to space on either the top or the bottom for the battery.
-There should be a roughly flat area (no big caps no screw terminals) in the way.
+There should be a roughly flat area (like there is on the FCB).
 	4. The IMU should be at the center of your quad.
 	5. Any other LEDs you added should placed in an artistic way (or to achieve whatever effect you are going for).
-	6. The FTDI headers need to placed along the edge of the board.
-The silk screen labels for the pins *must be on the board*.
-This will ensure that they are oriented correctly and that you can plug in the FTDI serial connector right side up.
+	6. The 4-pin programming header should not be well-away from the propellers.
 	7. The location of the micro-controller is not, in itself, important, but it’s location does drive the location of the antenna and the crystal.
 	8. The antenna needs to be close to the edge of the board and it needs a fair amount of space around it.
-1. You should mimic the layout of the FCB in places where signal integrity is important.
+2. You should mimic the layout of the FCB in places where signal integrity is important.
 This includes antenna (see below) and the crystal.
-1. Make your board look good!
+3. Make your board look good!
 Align components that are next to each other, make the spacing between components consistent, etc. Board designers appreciate a good-looking board.

 ### Board Layout Style Guide

 Eaglint will warn about most of these.

 1. Align your parts to a 1mm grid.
 This will go a long way toward making your board look really good.
-The antenna and the the capacitor attached to it are excepted, because signal integrity is more important.
+The antenna and  the capacitor attached to it are excepted, because signal integrity is more important.
 2. Align your reference designators and values to a 0.5mm grid.
 3. Allow 1-2mm between parts to make assembly easy.
+If you designed your `tKeepout` appropriately in the library, this should be no problem.
 4. Orienting all your parts in the same direction makes assembly easier (notice this on the FCB and your remote board).
 5. To be legible, any silkscreen text needs to be at least 0.9mm high, with a 'ratio' of 8%.
 You should use the `vector` font.
 Eaglint forces you to use exactly these settings on the reference designators.